-1. These units need help in planning adequate outdoor program: Committee chair Meeting date Assignment accepted by Troop No. Troop No. Troop No. 2.
-These units have not yet signed up for summer camp: Committee chair Meeting date Assignment accepted by Troop No. Troop No. Troop No. Crew No. Ship No. D. Order of the Arrow report and plans E. High-adventure plans.
-Venturers/Sea Scouts and older Scouts V. Review progress charts.
-(Assign individuals to follow up on problem situations revealed.)
+1. These units need help in planning adequate outdoor program:

+Committee chair Meeting date Assignment accepted by

+Troop No

+Troop No

+Troop No

+2. These units have not yet signed up for summer camp:

+Committee chair Meeting date Assignment accepted by

+Troop No

+Troop No

+Troop No

+Crew No.

+Ship No

+eport and plans

+V. Review progress charts.
+(Assign individuals to follow v up on problem situation ns revealed.)

 VI.
+Other business

-Other business Next meeting.
+Next meeting.
 Date: Time: Place: